7368697661/gummy/README.md

 ⬇️ Plugin Support

 Gummy supports a variety of plugins including Make.md, Kanban, Omnisearch, Better Command Palette, Influx, Strange New Worlds, Reminder, Memo, and Surfing.

+🥰 Credits

+- 💙 You, for reading this & trying my theme.
+- 🐕 Anubis for their folder code
+- 🏛️ Sanctum for their lists
+- 🧊 Tabular for the icons
+- 📃 Origami for its' code
+- 🦞 Ultra Lobster for its' code
+- 🎨 The gifted theme community, for their inspiration.
+- ✨ The amazing plugin developers, for their time.
+- 🖥️ The modern app designers, for their smooth and intuitive interfaces.
+- 💎 Obsidian, for the amazing program to theme.
+- ⌨️ The typeface designers for their work.

 🏗️ Todo